Edward Olivares Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The Blue Jays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- The Blue Jays had a 3.88 team ERA that ranked 14th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.